qur/withmock/scenarios/README.txt

                   easiest way to know what to put there.  since implementing runtime control this is no longer appropriate, and we need to make sure that the original function body is available.

+excludes        - make sure that when we specify that a package is excluded from
+                  mocking that it actually does get excluded.